cp3402-students/cp3402-2021-site-cp3402-2021-team04/readme.txt

 = Does this theme support any plugins? =

-jazz-theme includes support for WooCommerce and for Infinite Scroll in Jetpack.
+JazzClubTownsville includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==